UTADNCLab/AICA-Competition-Documentation-2026/01_Core_Guides/Operational_Guide.md

 ### 5.1.1 QDrone2 Communication Channels and Ports

-QDrone2 uses fixed communication ports for the simulator, cameras, and game connection.
+QDrone2 uses fixed communication ports for the simulator, cameras, and game connection

 ---